nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format: `gather fp/FINANCIAL PLAN` or `gather t/TAG`

-* Generates a list of emails separated by spaces, making it convenient for copying and pasting into the recipient input of an email application.
+* Generates a list of emails separated by semicolons, making it convenient for copying and pasting into the recipient input of an email application.
+  This function currently works for gmail and outlook but might not work for all email services.
 * Either **Financial Plan or Tag** can be searched at once, but **not both**.
 * The search is case-insensitive e.g. `financial` will match `FINANCIAL` or `Financial`.
 * A person's email will be gathered if the prompt matches a substring of their financial plan or tag.